 - A baccalaureate degree, or equivalent, from an accredited U.S. academic institution - or equivalent foreign institution.
 Official transcripts documenting coursework completed, grades received and degrees awarded from all universities attended are required.

 - A cumulative grade-point average of all undergraduate courses of at least 3.0 (based on a letter grade system of A-4 points, B-3 points, C-2 points, D-1 point, F-0 points), or its equivalent in other grading systems

-- All foreign applicants for whom English is not a native language must take the Test for English as a Foreign Language (TOEFL)
+- All foreign applicants for whom English is not a native language must take the one of the following:

-Students with Disabilities
+Students with disabilities